-As of December 31, 2022, we had 12,097 employees worldwide with 5,493 based in the Americas, 3,936 based in EMEA and 2,668 based in Asia-Pacific.
-Of those employees, 5,130 employees were in engineering and operations, 1,985 employees were in sales and marketing and 4,982 employees were in management, finance and administration.
-As of December 31, 2022, approximately 73% of our workforce identified as men and approximately 26% identified as women.
-Women's representation in leadership (defined as VP and above) remained constant at 31% year-over-year.
+As of December 31, 2023, we had 13,151 employees worldwide with 5,953 based in the Americas, 4,267 based in EMEA and 2,931 based in Asia-Pacific.
+Of those employees, 5,617 employees were in engineering and operations, 2,089 employees were in sales and marketing and 5,445 employees were in management, finance and administration.
+As of December 31, 2023, approximately 72% of our workforce identified as men, approximately 27% identified as women and less than 1% declined to identify.
+Women's representation in leadership (defined as VP and above) increased year-over-year to 32%.

 At Equinix, we strive to build a culture where every employee, every day, can say "I'm Safe, I Belong and I Matter" and where our workforce, at all levels, reflects and represents the communities in which we operate.
 Our objective is to continue to make our culture a critical competitive advantage, engaging every leader and every employee in the process.
 To ensure we are upholding our core corporate values and making progress towards our aspirational goals, we monitor employee satisfaction through a quarterly pulse survey, which is one of our listening mechanisms.
-In 2022, employee satisfaction scores remained steady between 81-82 out of 100 each quarter, resulting in a score for Equinix three points higher than the benchmark score of the top 20th percentile of other companies.
+In 2023, employee satisfaction scores remained steady between 83-84 out of 100 each quarter, resulting in an average score of 83 for Equinix, six points higher than the benchmark score of the top 25th percentile of other companies.
 Managers use their quarterly pulse survey results to engage in dialogue with their teams about what is top of mind for our employees and how we can do better.

 Attracting, developing and retaining talent at all levels is vital to our continued success and we offer industry competitive compensation and benefits, along with development opportunities to help every employee achieve their full potential.
 We continue to benefit from talent sourcing programs such as our global new-to-career programs as well as pathways programs for veterans and women returning to the workforce.
-In 2022, we continued to enhance our portfolio of development programs for our employees and gained full adoption of a system-enabled approach to goal setting, development planning and performance assessment to support objectivity and accountability in our talent management process.
-We offer development tools and opportunities to our employees such as online learning, manager training, professional coaching and 360-degree assessments for eligible employees as well as our leadership program specifically designed for high potential employees at the Director level and above.
+In 2023, we continued to enhance our portfolio of development programs for our employees and continued use of a system-enabled approach to goal setting, development planning and performance assessment to support objectivity and accountability in our talent management process.
+We offer development tools and opportunities to our employees such as online learning, manager training, including on bias mitigation and cultural humility, professional coaching and 360-degree assessments for eligible employees as well as our leadership program specifically designed for high potential employees at the Director level and above.

 We believe in equitable pay and equitable opportunity at every level of the organization.
-Equinix remains committed to attracting more women and other historically underrepresented groups to join the company, and to ensuring we have fair and consistent practices in place to recognize, reward and promote all employees, regardless of gender, ethnicity, sexual orientation, or other protected classes.
-Equinix operates a rigorous governance framework to manage pay and other compensation elements to ensure that all reward decisions are made fairly and without discrimination or bias.
+Equinix remains committed to ensuring we have consistent practices in place to recognize, reward and promote all employees, regardless of gender, ethnicity, sexual orientation, or other protected class.
+Equinix operates a rigorous governance framework to manage pay and other compensation elements to ensure that all reward decisions are made equitably and without discrimination or bias.
 All roles are mapped and graded to one consistent global organizational framework.
 Each grade has a specific pay range created by benchmarking against the external market in the country in which the role is located.
 This global framework is also used to determine target levels for annual bonuses and long-term incentives.
 We strive to annually update our market data globally where information is available.